Best Cambodia travel tips and advice

 - The Tonlé Sap is the largest freshwater lake in Southeast Asia.
 UNESCO designated it a biosphere reserve in 1997, making it one of the world’s most diverse and productive ecosystems.

 - During the Monsoon season, Tonle Sap floods approximately 16,000 square kilometres of the Country, providing irrigation for rice fields and breeding grounds for fish.
-During the monsoon season, the Mekong River overflows, leading to the water backing up the Tonle Sap River and reversing its flow.
+During the monsoon season, the Mekong River overflows, causing the water to back up the Tonle Sap River and reverse its flow.
 More than 500,000 tons of fish come out of the Tonle Sap each year.
-Tip when visiting Cambodia during Monsoon season is to pack an umbrella and rainjacket.
+A tip when visiting Cambodia during the Monsoon season is to pack an umbrella and a rain jacket.

 Cambodia Packing List